 Factors That Affect the Price of a Disney Cruise

-When looking at the price of a Disney cruise, many factors affect the price.
+When considering the price of a Disney cruise, many factors affect the cost.
 The time of year of the cruise can often influence the price.
-Like other travel products like airfare and hotels, demand significantly influences the price.
+Like other travel products, like airfare and hotels, demand significantly influences the price.

-With a limited supply of staterooms and only four ships (with more on the way), the price is impacted by the current demand for staterooms.
+With a limited supply of staterooms and only four ships (with more on the way), prices are affected by current demand.

-If you are thinking of doing a Caribbean cruise, January can be a great option and is often the cheapest month.
-Typically all four ships (the Disney Magic, Disney Fantasy, Disney Dream, and Disney Wonder) are sailing in the Caribbean, so there are lots of sailings to choose from, with many Caribbean itineraries.
+If you are considering a Caribbean cruise, January is often the cheapest month.
+Most ships sail in the Caribbean, so there are lots of sailings to choose from, with many Caribbean itineraries.

 In addition, because the Caribbean can sometimes be chilly in January, it's not as busy.
 I've been on several January cruises, and while sometimes the weather has been a little cool, we've also been very lucky with perfect weather.

 Of course, most schools are in session for most of January, so it can be more difficult to sail than if your kids are in school.
-Martin Luther King weekend typically is more expensive than the rest of the month.
+Martin Luther King Jr. weekend is typically more expensive than the rest of the month.

 As you'd expect, the duration of the cruise also affects the prices.
 A longer cruise is more expensive than a shorter cruise.
 I usually recommend that travelers start with a 3 or 4-day cruise to see if it's something they enjoy before committing to a longer cruise.

-Some families like to do a Disney Land and Sea vacation where they combine their cruise with some time at Walt Disney World.
-That can be a great way to take your first cruise and make sure it’s something your family enjoys.
+Some families like to do a Disney Land and Sea vacation, combining their cruise with time at Walt Disney World.
+That can be a great way to take your first cruise and make sure it's something your family enjoys.

 Unlike hotels, where you'll pay per room, on the Disney Cruise Line, the cost increases per person in a stateroom.
 This is because the cost of a Disney cruise includes all of your meals in the regular dining rooms as well as activities.

 Of course, the incremental amount of an additional person in the room is lower.
-When I travel with my friends on the Disney Cruise Line, we like to have two to three people in the room.
-We don’t usually spend too much time in the room, and it never feels crowded, even though it is a small room.
+When I travel with my friends on the Disney Cruise Line, we like to have 2 to 3 people in a room.
+We don't usually spend much time in the room, and it never feels crowded, even though it's small.

-The type of stateroom you book is also a factor in the cost.
-We typically book a deluxe family stateroom with a verandah, although you can save money by getting a room without the verandah.
+The type of stateroom you book also affects the cost.
+We typically book a deluxe family stateroom with a verandah, though you can save money by opting for one without.
 Interior rooms are less expensive.

-Think about how much time you plan to spend in the room, and whether or not you’ll use the verandah.
+Think about how much time you plan to spend in the room and whether you'll use the verandah.
 I love sitting outside sipping coffee in the morning, and I find the verandah is worth the extra cost.
 But that may not be the case for everyone.

 Special cruises, like the Very Merrytime Cruises and the Marvel Day at Sea, may also cost a bit more than a standard cruise.
-Often discounts (like the discount for booking onboard) aren’t available on these cruises.
+Often, discounts (such as the onboard booking discount) aren't available on these cruises.

 Getting a Disney Cruise Line Discount